AgentClash — Agent Quickstart Guide

 ```

-All API calls use: `Authorization: Bearer $COMMANDER_KEY`
+All authenticated API calls use the header: `Authorization: Bearer $COMMANDER_KEY`.

 ---